GuanceCloud/guance-docs/docs/en/agreements/sla-original.md

 (5) The data reported by the DataKit data collector compiled and published by the Guance officer due to the user's network or equipment is received and returned with 5xx errors for more than 10 consecutive minutes;

-(6)After logging into Guance normally and querying the saved content in a standardized manner, the content cannot be returned normally within 5 minutes, including but not limited to: incomplete content display, irregular, overtime error reporting, other error reporting, etc.;

 3.2 Exceptions

 The length of service unavailability due to the following reasons is not included in the service unavailability time:

-(1) Guance, when performing scheduled system maintenance that affects availability, will provide users with a notice 12 hours in advance during working hours.
-This maintenance includes, but is not limited to, the inspection, maintenance, and optimization of equipment, systems, and software services, as well as planned availability fluctuations such as cutovers, maintenance, and simulation drills.
-(For maintenance during working days, the allowed downtime is up to 120 minutes, and for non-working days, it is up to 240 minutes.
-Any downtime exceeding these limits will be supplemented with a separate explanation and will require user confirmation.)
+(1) Guance notifies the user 12 hours in advance during the working hours, which is caused by the system maintenance, including but not limited to the overhaul, maintenance and optimization of equipment, systems and software services, as well as the planned applicability fluctuations such as cutover, maintenance and simulation exercises;

 (2) Any failure or configuration adjustment other than the network or equipment on which the normal operation of the Guance service depends;